 Teaching my first homeschooled son to read set me up for success in teaching his younger siblings.
 Twenty plus years later, I’m here to tell you the reading process is the same as it was then.

 Don’t be overwhelmed by the push of the educational word into thinking that teaching reading has to be difficult or overly structured.

 Striking a balance between using play to teach reading to a child and using a developmental approach to curriculum to guide a homeschool educator is absolutely vital.

 Here are six solid how-tos for getting your kids to read successfully and quickly.

 6 Solid How-Tos Tips for Teaching New Homeschooled Readers

-ONE /A reading program has at least two parts.
+1. Understand the reading program parts.
+It has at least two parts.

 In the past I’ve shared what I did to teach my first son to read which was to purchase Dr. Maggie’s phonic readers from a teacher store.

 What I learned from the Dr. Maggie set of phonics readers was that reading has two parts which are the very basics of any reading program.